DocCaliban/de-formed/README.md

 3) Reuse and nest validation logic (see Example 3)
 4) Customize how you want validations to respond to events without restriction

+## Usage
-Step 1: Create a file to define your validations:
+###Step 1: Create a file to define your validations.
+To avoid unecessary complexity, use the property names for the object you want to validate.

 ```ts
 import {useValidation} from 'validation.hook';